AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    The top 3 nodes that come before this node in the journey are added, and each are connected to the node you selected as a separate branch.

-#### Add the top nodes between existing nodes
+#### Add top nodes between existing nodes

 You can add the top 3 nodes that come between 2 existing nodes:

-1. Right-click the line between the 2 nodes where you want to add the top 3 nodes in the journey.
+1. Right-click the arrow between the 2 nodes where you want to add the top 3 nodes in the journey.

 1. Select [!UICONTROL **Add top nodes**].<!-- I don't think this should have the word "next" in the UI option, because it's both next and previous.
 It's in between.
 Just "Get top nodes" sounds better to me.-->

    The top 3 nodes are added between the 2 existing nodes, and each are connected as a separate branch.

-### Change the color of a node or line between nodes
+### Change the color of a node or arrow

-You can change the color of a node or line on the canvas.
+You can change the color of a node or arrow on the canvas.

 The option to change the color is available for the following objects on the canvas:

 * Individual nodes

-* The line between nodes
+* The arrow between nodes

-To change the color of a node or line:
+To change the color of a node or arrow:

-1. Right-click the node or line whose color you want to change.
+1. Right-click the node or arrow whose color you want to change.

 1. Select [!UICONTROL **Change color**]. <!--make sure "color" isn't capitalized.
 It is in the req doc-->